Meet Bela Gaytan, M.Ed.

 - I was chosen to participate in Grow With Google’s Developer Challenge and went on as one of the top performers chosen to continue with their Front End Developer program.
 Google Developers even featured my story of perseverance on their blog!

 - I am disabled, with several chronic and genetic conditions.
-Four of my conditions are rare disorders and I’m colorblind, as well, which is very rare for a female.
-I like to say that I have scientific proof that I am rare and awesome!
+Four of my conditions are rare disorders and I’m colorblind, as well, which is very rare for someone with 2 X chromosomes.
+I have quantifiable proof that I am rare!

 - I am a multipotentialite.
 I passionately dive in to learn about topics that interest me and have a very broad skill set.
 This is an asset, aiding in my creativity and ingenuity.

 - My father was a migrant worker and my mother’s family were sharecroppers.
 My parents grew up working in the fields, harder than most of us have ever had to work and for much less than we would ever accept.